jfspps/Data-Structures-and-Algorithms/16_Sparse_matrices_and_Polynomials.md

         scanf("%d%d%d", &s->e[i].i, &s->e[i].j, &s->e[i].x);
 }
 ```
-One can display the sparse matrix as a sparse matrix (so including the zero elements):
+One can display the sparse matrix as a sparse matrix (so including the zero elements) using:

 ```cpp
 void display(struct Sparse s)